quan3010/academic-kickstart/content/home/posts.md

  css_class = ""
 +++

+- **Nov 10-11, 2020**
+I am excited give a research talk on using spatial-temporal network data to inform strategies to reopen campuses during pandemic at the [Michigan Institute of Data Science (MIDAS) Annual Symposium 2020](https://midas.umich.edu/2020-symposium-research-talks/).

 - **Oct 31, 2020**
 My submission on spatial-temporal network has been accepted for presentation at the AERA 21 roundtable on Advanced Statistical Methods for Complex Data.